gammapy/gammapy-meetings/2017-02_Heidelberg.md

 **We are organising a 3 day "bootcamp" to get people started or become better with Python, Numpy, Astropy, Gammapy, ctapipe, ... as a user or contributor.**

+**This will be mostly an MPIK-internal workshop, but everyone is welcome to join!**
+If you come visit, let us know if you need a recommendation for a hotel or want to stay in the MPIK guest house.

 There's a wide range of existing skill levels ("never used Python" to "Gammapy or ctapipe developer").
 We'll have to compromise a bit.
 We'll start with absolute basics on day 1, and go all the way to use Gammapy and ctapipe for some